Submissions

 Please include an abstract of no more than 250 words after the header along with 5 - 7 keywords.
 Authors should anonymize the body of their manuscript, removing references to themselves in the text and document metadata.
 If it is unclear what is entailed, please consult the journal editors.
 If you have used a special diacritic font, please provide the name (e.g., Indic Transliterator, CS Bitstream Charter, etc.).

-Before submitting your manuscript, please ensure you have thoroughly checked the submission preparation checklist provided by the Journal of International Buddhist Studies.
+Before submitting your manuscript, please ensure you have thoroughly checked the submission preparation checklist the Journal of International Buddhist Studies provided.
 This checklist serves as a guide to ensure your manuscript adheres to the journal's guidelines.
 Please take the following steps:

 Checklist for Submission Requirements

-Authors submitting to the Journal of International Buddhist Studies(JIBS) are required to adhere to a submission preparation checklist to ensure their manuscript meets the journal's guidelines.
+Authors submitting to the Journal of International Buddhist Studies(JIBS) must adhere to a submission preparation checklist to ensure their manuscript meets the journal's guidelines.
 Authors must:

 1. Familiarize yourself with the journal's focus and scope to ensure the suitability of your manuscript.